bashseb/auto-pysome/README.md

 auto-pysome
 ===========

-A non-cloud clone of Googles *auto awesome videos* to create videos in a similar fashion on your local files
+A non-cloud clone of Googles *auto awesome videos* to create videos in a similar fashion on your local files.

 I'm starting to really like the auto awsome videos my mobile phone sometimes spits out.
 It combines photos and videos taken recently into a short clip with underlying music.
 The choice of music, pictures and video sequences appears to be rather random.
-Eventually, blurry images/,similar images are descared, faces are tracked and audio channel of video is analyized.
+I started this project to perform similar *memory compression* on my local files, without the need to do actual manual video editing.
+Minimal controls are exposed, making it simple and fun to edit videos.

-I would like to do something similar, but simpler, to the huge collection of videos and photos I have already stored on my computer.
+Right now, I'm building on a stack of proven technologies available on every *Linux* system.
+I'd need help to provide a version for *MAC* or *Windows*.

 This is a complete program, but only command line interface is provided.
 Feel free to fork/extend it.